- About Us

-Heather Potts, M.A., is a Post Doctoral Fellow with the Pediatric division of Developmental/Behavioral Medicine.
-She earned her PhD School Psychology at Syracuse University, in August 2018.
+Heather Potts, Ph.D., is a licensed psychologist with the division of Developmental/Behavioral Pediatrics.
+She earned her doctorate in School Psychology at Syracuse University, in August 2018.
 She completed her predoctoral internship at SIU Pediatrics and Springfield Public Schools.
-At SIU Pediatrics, she conducts psychological and developmental testing, individual therapy, and provides consultation with parents, medical professionals, and schools.
+At SIU Pediatrics, she provides psychological and developmental evaluation, individual therapy, and consultation with parents, medical professionals, and schools.
 Previous to her graduate studies in school psychology, she earned a Master’s Degree in Rehabilitation Counseling from The George Washington University, and provided counseling and transition services to high school students with disabilities.

 Samantha DeHaan Sullivan, MS